-The purpose of the Homeownership Development Program (HDP) is to provide decent housing with improved affordability.
+The purpose of the Homeownership Development Program (HDP) is to provide decent affordable housing.
 HDP funding may be used for real property acquisition and site improvements for new construction of permanent, single family housing.
 Eligible applicants include only participants in the USDAs 523 self-help homeownership program, Community Land Trusts, and Habitat for Humanity organizations.
-HDP funds can only be used for eligible projects outside of the Municipality of Anchorage.
+HDP funds may only be used for eligible projects outside of the Municipality of Anchorage.

 Community Housing Development Organization (CHDO) Certification and the Operating Expense Assistance (OEA) Program

 The OEA program provides direct operating expense funding to nonprofit organizations that have been certified by AHFC as a "Community Housing Development Organization (CHDO)" as defined under the HOME Investment Partnerships Program.
 The assistance is provided directly to the qualified nonprofit organization.

 The TBRA Program provides eligible low-income families with financial assistance to obtain affordable housing.
 It helps families lease privately owned rental units from participating landlords.
 TBRA provides 12 months of rental assistance and security deposit assistance to eligible families.